gazebosim/gz-transport/tutorials/23_topic_statistics.md

 3. Reception statistics, and
 4. Message age statistics.

 Dropped messages are detected by the subscriber when an incoming message has an ID that is larger than 1 plus the previous message ID.
-A message can be dropped when publication and/or subscription buffers overflow.
+A message can be dropped for a number of reasons.
+For example, a message can be dropped when the publication and/or subscription buffers overflow.

 Publication statistics capture information about when messages are sent by a publisher.
 The average Hz rate, minimum and maximum times between publications, and standard deviation of publication times are available.

-Similarly, reception statistics capture information about when messages are received by the subscriber.
+Similarly, reception statistics capture information about when messages are received by a subscriber.
 The average Hz rate, minimum and maximum times between receptions, and standard deviation of reception times are available.

 Finally, message age statistics capture information between publication and reception.
 The age of a message is the time between publication and reception.
 We are ignoring clock discrepancies.
 The average, minimum, maximum, and standard deviation values of message age are available.

 ## Usage

 The `IGN_TRANSPORT_TOPIC_STATISTICS` environment variable must be set to `1` for both publishers and subscribers.
 Setting `IGN_TRANSPORT_TOPIC_STATISTICS` to `1` will change the wire protocol, which will prevent communication with nodes that have not set `IGN_TRANSPORT_TOPIC_STATISTICS` to `1`.